THG-accelerator/connect-n-template-player/README.md

 ## Making your submission
 Once you're ready to submit your entry:
-* Perform a release in github
+* Perform a release in github (we will go through how to do this)
 * Enter your repo url into https://jitpack.io/, click "get it", then check the status of the job
 * Make a note of the groupId and artifactId -- you will need to specify these in the next step
 * Add a json file representing your team into this [repo](https://github.com/THG-accelerator/member_info/tree/main/connect-n)